haleycab/Kansas-Biological-Survey/README.md

-# 🐟 Climate-Induced Shifts in Fish Population Dynamics Using EDM
+# 🐟 Climate-Driven Shifts in Fish Population Dynamics Using EDM

-This project explores how climate variability, specifically the North Atlantic Oscillation (NAO), influences fish population dynamics in the Northeast Atlantic.
-We apply **Empirical Dynamical Modeling (EDM)** and **Gaussian Process EDM (GPEDM)** to investigate nonlinear, causal relationships between climate and marine ecosystems.
+This project investigates how climate variability—specifically the North Atlantic Oscillation (NAO)—shapes fish population dynamics in the Northeast Atlantic.
+Using **Empirical Dynamical Modeling (EDM)** and its probabilistic extension, **Gaussian Process EDM (GPEDM)**, we explore nonlinear and potentially causal links between climate and marine ecosystems.

 ## 🌍 Background

-Marine species are sensitive to climate-driven shifts in ocean conditions.
-The NAO affects sea surface temperatures and circulation patterns, but its impact on individual fish populations is less understood.
-This study aims to:
+Marine ecosystems are highly sensitive to changing ocean conditions, many of which are influenced by large-scale climate patterns like the NAO.
+While the NAO is known to affect sea surface temperature and ocean circulation, its impact on individual fish species is less well characterized.
+This project addresses that gap by:

-- Quantify the role of the NAO as a **causal driver** of fish population dynamics
+- Assessing the NAO’s role as a **causal driver** of population dynamics
-- Simulate future population trajectories under different climate scenarios
+- Simulating potential future population trends under different climate regimes
-- Support ecosystem-based fisheries management with robust, data-driven insights
+- Contributing data-driven tools to support ecosystem-based fisheries management

 ## 📊 Methods

-We use two complementary nonlinear modeling approaches:
+We use two complementary modeling approaches that don’t require explicit mechanistic equations:

-- **Empirical Dynamical Modeling (EDM):** Model-free forecasting and causal inference using delay embedding
+- **Empirical Dynamical Modeling (EDM):** A model-free framework that uses delay-coordinate embedding to forecast and infer causality
-- **Gaussian Process EDM (GPEDM):** Probabilistic, interpretable version of EDM that allows for uncertainty quantification
+- **Gaussian Process EDM (GPEDM):** A flexible, probabilistic variant of EDM that quantifies uncertainty in forecasts and relationships

+Both methods allow us to study complex systems using only observed time series data—no assumptions about the underlying equations are needed.

 ## 🔁 Why Delay Embedding Works: Takens' Theorem

-A key challenge in ecological forecasting is **missing or unmeasurable variables**.
-Fish populations are influenced by many interacting factors—such as prey availability, temperature, and competition—but often, only a single time series (e.g., fish abundance) is available.
-So how can we still model such systems accurately?

-**Takens' Theorem**.

-Takens' Theorem (1981) provides the mathematical foundation for **Empirical Dynamical Modeling (EDM)**.
-It proves that, under certain conditions, one can reconstruct the state space of a dynamic system using **only time-lagged values of a single observed variable**.
-This is known as **delay embedding**.
+In ecological systems, many important variables—like prey availability, competition, or temperature—are often unmeasured.
+Takens' Theorem offers a way forward: under certain conditions, the dynamics of a system can be reconstructed using time-lagged values of just one observed variable.

+This approach captures hidden ecological influences indirectly through their effect on the target species.
+In practice, we reconstruct the system’s “attractor” and use it for forecasting and inference.
+This is the foundation of both EDM and GPEDM.

 ## 🐠 Data

-- **Fish abundance:** NOAA Northeast Fisheries Science Center (NEFSC) spring bottom trawl surveys (1968–2008)
+- **Fish abundance:** Spring bottom trawl surveys from NOAA’s Northeast Fisheries Science Center (1968–2008)
-- **Climate data:** Hurrell’s North Atlantic Oscillation (NAO) index
+- **Climate index:** Hurrell’s North Atlantic Oscillation (NAO) index
-- **Species of interest:** Cod, Herring, Mackerel, and others with sufficient time series data
+- **Focal species:** Cod, Herring, Mackerel, and others with sufficient long-term records

-## 🔬 Results Summary
+## 🔬 Key Findings

-- GPEDM models with NAO inputs outperform climate-free models
+- GPEDM models that include NAO consistently outperform those without climate input
-- Strong φ-values suggest NAO is a significant causal driver for several species
+- High φ-values suggest the NAO plays a causal role in the population dynamics of multiple species
-- Simulations reveal species-specific responses to NAO variability
+- Species show distinct responses to NAO variability, highlighting the importance of species-specific modeling in fisheries science